 How I stop my dog chewing on me / pooping in the house / barking / jumping / insert other totally normal dog behavior here?

-Besides that, here is what little I have learned after 15 years in practice, and 7 years as a daddy.
+That said, here is what little I have learned after 19 years in practice, and 11 years as a daddy.
 These rules appear to apply equally to dogs and humans, so if you’ve already raised children, you probably have a good idea how this works.

 RULE #1: Dogs do not understand the word “NO”, they only understand the word “YES”.